Implementation

 Spelling

-At Thomas Jones we have organised 32 spelling lists that are progressively more challenging as they are taught across the school and match the year-on-year content of the 2014 National Curriculum.
+At Thomas Jones we have a comprehensive spelling scheme that are progressively more challenging as they are taught across the school and match the year-on-year content of the 2014 National Curriculum.
 Across each year group, the word lists contain a mixture of new words and words previously learnt earlier in the scheme.
 This affords the children the opportunity to revise words they have already learnt.

 Spelling, especially in KS1, is taught through a phonetic approach.
 Later lists are organised by specific spelling rules.
 In addition, there are common exception words that do not fit with spelling patterns on each list or topic related vocabulary can be added.
 It should be noted that apart from the common exception words and statutory spelling words, children are learning the letter string, sound or spelling rule, not the specific word.
 This helps them to learn to generalise from the words they've learnt and apply their understanding further.
 Sometimes this is utilised in weekly spelling tests as children encounter a ‘mystery word’ using the given rule that week.